frontenddogma/web-development-glossary/manuscript/s.md

 Stylus
 : A dynamic stylesheet preprocessor language that is compiled into Cascading Style Sheets (CSS).
 Its design is influenced by Sass and Less.
 Stylus was released in 2010 and is one of the most used CSS preprocessor syntaxes.&nbsp;[†](#w-stylus) ℹ︎&nbsp;[stylus-lang.com](https://stylus-lang.com/)

+Subject Alternative Name
+: An extension to X.509 that allows various values to be associated with a security certificate using a `subjectAltName` field.
+Subject Alternative Names (SANs) can cover email and IP addresses, URIs, DNS names, directory names, and other information.&nbsp;[†](#w-subject-alternative-name)

 Subject-Matter Expert
 : A person who is an authority in a particular area or topic.
 The term “domain expert” is frequently used in expert systems software development, and there the term always refers to the domain other than the software domain.
 A domain expert is a person with special knowledge or skills in a particular area of endeavor (e.g., an accountant is an expert in the domain of accountancy).&nbsp;[†](#w-sme)